“Making connections by Building Bridges with and between imaginations is the best way to build a human community!

 Building Bridges has four core projects: a participatory Art Installation made up of three 10-foot tall towers and our Building Bridges Cards; Our Immigrant Voices, which seeks to amplify the voices of immigrant workers on campus; Showcasing Worker Artists at UMass, which explores ways of highlighting the art created by UMass employees, and Worker Rights as Human Rights, which helps to reveal the interconnectedness of workers’ rights with all aspects of human rights.
 Each of these projects creates a context for dialogue and produces or shares creative work that engages members of the campus community in building bridges across difference.

 About the Showcasing Worker Artists at UMass Project

 This Project highlights worker artists and the art they create.
 The inspiration for this class draws on work done by Joe Connolly and the Labor/Management Workplace Education Program in the 1990s through a program called “We are More Than You See.”
 The program brought together workers and supported the development of worker artist exhibitions, publications of worker writing, and a radio show hosted by UMass workers.

 Showcasing UMass Worker Artists extends that legacy and aims to especially recognize essential workers — those who may clean the restrooms, serve food in dining halls, tend the grounds, or engage in clerical tasks—and celebrate their artistic talents in a way that enriches the UMass community.
 Four course sessions have met since spring 2018.
 Course participants have played a pivotal role in organizing exhibitions on campus and in organizing the two showcase events.
 Their work has been exhibited at the Science and Engineering library gallery, the W.E.B.
-DuBois Library, the Fine Arts Center, and digitally around campus.
+DuBois Library, the Fine Arts Center, the UMass Museum of Contemporary Art and digitally around campus.

 About the Our Immigrant Voices Project